mprinc/TypeScript-Handbook/pages/Generics.md

 Just as with interface, putting the type parameter on the class itself lets us make sure all of the properties of the class are working with the same type.

-As we covered in [our section on classes](./Classes.md), a class has two sides to its type: the static side and the instance side.
+As we covered in [our section on classes](./Classes.md), a class has two sides to its type: the <span class='definition'>static side</span> and the <span class='definition'>instance side</span>.
-Generic classes are only generic over their instance side rather than their static side, so when working with classes, static members can not use the class's type parameter.
+Generic classes are only generic over their instance side rather than their static side, so when working with classes, <span class='definition'>static members can not use the class's type parameter</span>.

 # Generic Constraints